DavidHe1127/aws-cert/ec2/index.md

 EBS volume - hard disk on your ec2 instance
 EBS volume snapshot - a copy of your volume with state/data at a certain point.
 It can be replicated onto new volumes to have the same state/data.
 AMI - a snapshot of root EBS volume - normally where OS resides

+### raid
+`Redundant Array of Independent Disks` - basically it is a way to bundle up multiple volume into a single one volume.
+Use case scenario is when volume is provisioned with max size and it still does meet your `iops` requirement.
+Then you need a `raid`.